 Who can attend Model UN Camp?

-Model UN Camp is open to all students between the ages of 13 and 17, or those between entering 8th grade and 12th grade.
+Model UN Camp is open to all students between the ages of 13 and 17, or those entering 7th grade to 12th grade.

 How many campers attend Model UN Camp?

 Each session of Model UN Camp has between 35 and 50 campers.

 Model UN Camp summer counselors are college students, recent graduates, or young professionals with a minimum of 2 years of Model United Nations experience, as well as leadership roles within their local Model UN programs.
 After a thorough background check, counselors are extensively trained in preparation for their roles as educators, supervisors, and role models.

 Our staffers are truly passionate about the role Model United Nations can have in empowering and educating youth.